Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 So they are getting you to let your sense of approval come from them.

 You get so used to being around them and all of the attention they give you.
 Then soon enough you learn all is not what it seems.
 As it starts with subtle digs then turns into constant criticism, yet when the doubts creep in boom that golden period is back.
-Sometimes only for a day or two, just enough for you to doubt yourself and think it’s was you.
+Sometimes only for a day or two, just enough for you to doubt yourself and think it’s like you.

 So you need to be aware, or when people are genuinely complementing you and saying something nice to you, or when they have an ulterior motive.
 To get you to give them something or do something for them.
 So it’s learning to recognise flattery and resist the urge to melt into that Person because of the flattery.
 You need to have your own self-confidence and self-esteem and not rely on another to give you that.